Roll Up Door Tarps

 In this picture we show a door that we constructed with zippers running vertically near the outside of the tarp.
 This allows the tarp grommets to be used to secure the tarp to the frame of the shed or barn while still allowing quick and easy access.
 If you just want to walk through the doorway, you only need to partially unzip one side.

 Tarp used for barn doorWhen you need to get equipment in or out you can unzip both sides and roll up the door as shown here.
-Ropes are wrapped vertically under the door so that it can be secured in any position just by tensioning the ropes.
+Ropes are wrapped vertically under the door so that it can be secured in any position, just by tensioning the ropes.
 In the photo near the bottom of the page we show another example of a roll-up door which does not use zippers.

 Heavy duty vinyl comes in a wide variety of colours so you can usually choose something that will blend well with your building.